Capacity Theorems for Distributed Index Coding: Outer Bounds on the Capacity Region

 \subsection{The Grouping Polymatroidal Outer Bound}

-Before establishing the outer bound on the capacity region, we review the standing assumptions and conditions of $(\tv, \rv)$ distributed index codes and achievable rate--capacity tuples $(\Rv, \Cv)$ that will be used in the derivations.
+Before establishing the outer bound on the capacity region, we review the standing assumptions and conditions of achievable rate--capacity tuples $(\Rv, \Cv)$ and $(\tv, \rv)$ distributed index codes that will be used in the derivations.
 Since the messages are assumed to be independent and uniformly distributed, for any two disjoint sets $K,K' \subseteq [n]$ we have

 The \emph{encoding condition} at server $J\in N$ is

 The \emph{decoding condition} at receiver $i$ stipulates